 Some impressive background facts but what were the main motivations behind the system?

-“Bringing art to people, in their every-day lives, on their walls, in their offices, etc. Stimulating the creative instinct and letting people enjoy the meditative process of creating art, art that transcends the traditional boundaries and the space of the gallery.
-Art that is created in a slow way, in line with the best tradition of the analogue masterpieces, as an opposition to the “fast” culture of today, art that is about less pixels but more enjoyment.”
+“Bringing art to people, in their everyday lives, on their walls, in their offices, etc. Stimulating the creative instinct and letting people enjoy the meditative process of creating art, art that transcends the traditional boundaries and the space of the gallery.
+Art that is created in a slow way, in line with the best tradition of the analog masterpieces, as an opposition to the “fast” culture of today, art that is about fewer pixels but more enjoyment.”